sarlinpe/Smart-Chef/README.md

 ## Game App

 Main features:
-* Various recipes (levels), accessed from a remote database
+* Various recipes (levels) accessed on a remote database
-* Associated achievements
+* Online account management
-* Account management and score sharing with friends
+* Score and achievments sharing with friends
 * Real-time communication with the device
+* Feedback such as: "increase/decrease temperature", "give a stir" or "food is burning"

-The early prototype was developed with Unity Game Engine and featured one full recipe.
+The early prototype was developed for Android with Unity game engine and featured one full recipe.
 It is already available for feedback on [Google Play Store](https://play.google.com/store/apps/details?id=com.SevaneGames.SmartChef).

 <img src="doc/App_ui_1.png" height="400">
 <img src="doc/App_ui_2.png" height="400">